Elon Musk Says His Company Will Have 1,000 Ventilators Ready By Next Week Amid Coronavirus Crisis

 This came just two days after Musk wrote on Twitter that he was prepared to turn his car company’s factories into ventilator production plants to help address the worldwide crisis.
 Musk noted in Twitter exchanges that shifting toward creating ventilators would not be too difficult of a task given that Tesla automobiles use a similar system for pumping air throughout the vehicle.

-Some other major American automakers have been exploring turning their own production plants toward making generators, with General Motors and Ford both in talks with the White House about the shortage.
+Some other major American automakers have been exploring turning their own production plants to making generators, with General Motors and Ford both in talks with the White House about the shortage.
 Existing makers of ventilators are already overwhelmed with the demand from across the world.
 As Wired reported, one small California company that normally sells 50 in a month has received orders of 2,000 from Italy and another 500 from California.

 But even that level of production would not be enough to start addressing the crisis ahead, the report said.